NexPort-Solutions/expectations-docs/tdedit.md

 Add the item(s) from the Add Task Items window to the task list by clicking OK.

+{% hint style="info" %}
-> **NOTE** : Each training item in the Training Modules, Training Requirements, and Task Lists tabs may be added to more than one higher-level list, but training item names in each of those tabs must be unique from one another.
+**NOTE** : Each training item in the Training Modules, Training Requirements, and Task Lists tabs may be added to more than one higher-level list, but training item names in each of those tabs must be unique from one another.
 Similarly, each task item present in the Task Items tab may also be added to more than one task list in the Task Lists tab, but task item descriptions must be unique from one another.
+{% endhint %}

 ***